AIWithShrey/AIWithShrey.github.io/README.md

 **NVIDIA University Ambassador (_Dec 2022 - Present_)**
 - Missouri University of Science and Technology's youngest NVIDIA University Ambassador (Usually given to professors)

-**NVIDIA Deep Learning Institute (DLI) Certified Instructor. (_Dec 2022 - Present_)**
+**NVIDIA University Ambassador. (_Dec 2022 - Present_)**
-- Missouri University of Science and Technology's youngest DLI Certified Instructor.
+- Missouri University of Science and Technology's youngest Deep Learning Institute Certified Instructor and Univesity Ambassador.

 - Delivers a semesterly workshop on Fundamentals of Deep Learning.
 Free for students and certification upon passing the assessment.